jhweintraub/CTF-Writeups/CastorCTF/Reverse Engineering/Vault1/README.md

+`Prompt - YmFzZTY0`

-decode the base64 and then xor the bytes with the ley they gave you
+decode the base64 and then xor the bytes with the key they gave you

 `key: promortyusvatofacidpromortyusvato`